devrel-kr/HackaLearn/README.en.md

 ## 🏃🏻‍♂️ How to Participate? ##

-1. Register yourself or your team to the HackaLearn event 👉 Registration link will be open on August 2, 2021, 00.00am (KST)
+1. Register yourself or your team to the HackaLearn event 👉 [Registration][rego]
 2. Complete all the challenge missions below.
 3. On completion of each challenge, create a PR to this repository to [submit your challenge][submit].
 4. Ask anything during the challenge at the [Q&A][qna] board.